What the cleaning experience is like and how clean our teeth felt after brushing.

 Petroleum based plastic is used in the construction of the brush which uses up the planet’s finite resources compared to using plant-based plastics.

-It has not been designed to be easily repaired by yourself.
+It has not been designed to be easily repaired at home.
 Trying to replace parts like the battery will likely break the brush.
 This makes it more likely to be discarded rather than repaired if broken.

-Conclusion: a brush you should buy
+Conclusion: a brush you should buy if the price is right

 Slim and stylish, equipped with the essential features recommended by dentists, and priced reasonably, there’s little to find fault with here.
-This is why we rate it as the best overall Sonicare toothbrush.

-Size Guide
+Size guide

-- Width – 2.5cm/0.9 inches
+- Width - 2.5cm / 0.9 inches

-- Thickness – 2.7cm/1 inches
+- Depth/thickness - 2.7cm / 1 inches

 Noise